 Create a Project

-New projects are created from Admin → Projects using the New Project button.
+New projects are created with the New project button on the main Projects page or from Admin → Projects.
 The form has three tabs — PROJECT, USERS, and GROUPS — but only the PROJECT tab is required to create a project.
 USERS and GROUPS let you configure access rules at creation time, but they can be set up later.

 How to create a project

-- Go to Admin → Projects and click New Project.
+1. Go to Projects in the top navigation (or Admin → Projects) and click New project.

-- Click Create.
-The project appears immediately in the Active table.
+4. Click Create.
+The project appears immediately in the Active tab on the Projects page and in the Active table in Admin.

 PROJECT tab fields